 Low Arch

-Individuals with low arches tend to overpronate, which means their feet roll inward excessively when they run.
+People with low arches often experience overpronation, which refers to their feet excessively rolling inward while running.
 This can increase joint and muscle stress, potentially causing pain and injury.
-Stability running shoes are designed to provide additional support and control to counteract overpronation, helping to maintain proper foot alignment and reduce the risk of injury.
+Stability running shoes are specifically crafted to offer enhanced support and control to counteract overpronation, aiding in the maintenance of proper foot alignment and minimizing the risk of injury.

 High Arch

-Individuals with high arches tend to supinate, meaning their feet roll outward during movement.
+People with high arches typically experience supination, which means their feet roll outward while moving.
 Neutral shoes with stabilizing features that counter supination can provide the necessary support and prevent excessive outward rolling of the feet.

 Cushioning and Support

 Daily trainers are the best option for new runners because they provide the necessary support and cushioning for beginner-level running.
 They are designed with a comfortable, responsive midsole that absorbs impact and promotes a smooth, efficient stride.
-The durable outsole also offers reliable traction on various surfaces, reducing the risk of slips or falls during training.
+The sturdy outsole provides dependable grip on different surfaces, minimizing the chances of slipping or falling while training.

 Fit and Sizing